Thursday, 30 January 2020

 Johnstone gets people.
 He writes them well.
 They are fully formed on the page, enabling us to know them and relate to them.
 And this is true of the minor characters too, even those who don't feature for long.
 There were some real emotional, moving moments in the book, often, although not always, around the kitchen table.
 I wanted to cry for Hannah as she searched for missing Mel whilst grieving for her grandfather, and Indy tugged my heartstrings more than once.
 There is a moment when Dorothy thinks about all the people they have buried or cremated over the years which just made me stop and reread the passage.
 I found it sad, hard hitting and powerful.

 Of course, this is also a crime story, and the conclusion of the main thread blew me away.
 I just hadn't seen it coming, and the denouement was something else.
-And I loved the other mysteries that weaved their way around this one, each with it's own little cast.
+And I loved the other mysteries that weaved their way around this one, each with its own little cast.
 Not a word was wasted and I sped through the book in two days.
 I adored it, and I'm delighted that it's the first in a series, because I'm not ready to say goodbye to the Skelfs just yet.

 The Author: